-Trying to move towards an eco-friendly lifestyle can seem overwhelming.
+Trying to move towards an eco-friendly lifestyle can feel overwhelming.
 Few of us realise the implications our fast-moving and disposable lifestyles have on the environment until we're forced to take inventory of it.
-Everything from the holidays we take, to the amount of food we're eating (and then wasting), the products we buy; even the way we shower has an impact on the environment.
+Everything from the holidays we take, to the amount of food we're eating (and then wasting), the products we buy and even the way we shower has an impact on the environment.

 10 small sustainable swaps for an eco-friendly lifestyle:

 Getting your food shopping delivered could reduce your carbon footprint

 This isn't going to be true for everyone but see if it applies to your household.
 The Good Energy website writes that it's better for one food van to deliver to 10 customers than for those 10 people to drive to the supermarket individually.
 Green Biz reports that the average grocery delivery van will make 120 stops within a 50-mile radius producing around 6 ounces of C02 per drop.
 The average customer travelling to the store and back creates 24 times the amount of CO2.
 The Conversation furthers this by saying that big supermarkets are often better placed to use cleaner vehicles for their deliveries, making online food shopping eco-friendlier.
 Some stores will even indicate during the booking process when someone else in your local area has ordered a delivery.
 The van can then make multiple drops within an even smaller radius, producing far less C02 than had each household driven to the store separately.